timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 It's similar to PostgreSQL's [`date_trunc`][date_trunc] function, but it gives you more flexibility in bucket size and start time.

-Time bucketing is essential to working with time series.
+Time bucketing is essential to working with time-series data.
 You can use it to roll up data for analysis or downsampling.
 For example, you can calculate 5-minute averages for a sensor reading over the last day.
 You can perform these rollups as needed or pre-calculate them in [continuous aggregates][caggs].

 This section explains how time bucketing works.
 For examples of the `time_bucket` function, see the section on [using time